|Class Teacher||Miss Bishop|

 We plan for all of the areas to enable children to experience a variety of play-based activities during their time in Reception.

 In Reception, our dedicated teachers encourage and promote ‘active’ learning throughout all the areas of the Foundation Stage Curriculum, celebrating each child’s achievements and preparing them for a smooth and happy transition into Key Stage 1.
 The children’s learning often follows their interests and what enthuses them.
 We tailor each cohort's planning to the children’s individuals needs and requirements.
-We stream our phonics teaching to ensure the children are receiving the best possible start to their education.
+We use a Systematic Synthetic Phonics (SSP) programme called Essential Letters and Sounds to teach Phonics, Reading and Writing.

-At Fairchildes we place a big emphasis on our cursive style writing and this is prominent feature in our reception classrooms.
+At Fairchildes we place a big emphasis on our cursive style writing and this is a prominent feature in our reception classrooms.
 It can be a little scary at first, but the children soon pick it up and enjoy using the very ‘grown up’ script.

 We put a strong emphasis on building social skills and recognise that each child brings a different talent to our school.
 These qualities help to make our reception a fascinating learning environment.

 Most Nursery children transfer into Reception from our nursery in the September following their fourth birthday and are joined by children from other local nurseries.

-Reception children continue to have easy access to the extensive outdoor learning environment and take part in specialist subject areas of the curriculum such as Forest School and our very own Edible Garden.
+Reception children continue to have easy access to the extensive outdoor learning environment throughout the year.
+We take part in specialist subject areas of the curriculum such as Forest School and our very own Edible Garden.
 The Reception classes take part in a weekly music session as well as a weekly PE session.
 In addition, all children prepare for the annual Reception Sports Day held in the grounds to demonstrate skills developed throughout the year.